 A popular police scheme for designated drivers has returned in time for the festive party season.

-More than a hundred licence premises across South Wales will be offering free or discounted soft drinks to those who abstain from alcohol to take to the wheel on a night out.
+More than a hundred licence premises across South Wales are offering free or discounted soft drinks to those who abstain from alcohol to take to the wheel on a night out.

 It's the fourth year of the South Wales Police DES initative, which began as a pilot in Cardiff and the Vale of Glamorgan, and aims to promote responsible drinking with road safety in mind.